 |Women's British Open|

-South Korea's Kim In-kyung extended her lead at the Women's British Open to six shots after a third-round 66 at Kingsbarns in Fife.
+South Korea's Kim In-kyung shot a four-under 68 to open up a two-shot lead at the halfway stage of the Women's British Open at Kingsbarns in Fife.